senzing-garage/knowledge-base/proposals/streamline/entity-resolution-in-motion-linux-macos.md

-# Entity resolution in motion  - Linux/macOS
+# Entity resolution in slow motion  - Linux/macOS

 In this demonstration, ...TODO: